goerzig/TicTacToe/README.md

 # TicTacToe

 The code used in and implemented for the Bachelor Thesis "Concept Design: Learning game strategy from player knowledge using reinforcement learning and EEG".
+Supervised by Benjamin Blankertz.